khei4/khei4.github.io/about.markdown

 Hi!
 My name is **Kohei Asano**, I use **khei4** on the Internet.

-I'm a Software Engineer at [Sony Interactive Entertainment](https://sonyinteractive.com/en/), working on [PS5 WebKit](https://www.playstation.com/en-us/oss/ps5/webkit/).
-I love the (Soft/Hardware, any)Engineers to make the world and jobs convenient/humorous/swift, I wanna become one of them, and wanna contribute the tools that help any Engineers.
+I'm a Software Engineer at [Sony Interactive Entertainment](https://sonyinteractive.com/en/), mainly working on [PS5 WebKit](https://www.playstation.com/en-us/oss/ps5/webkit/).
+I love the (Soft/Hardware, any)Engineers and creators to make the world convenient/humorous/swift, I wanna become one of them.
+I wanna contribute the tools that help those Engineers.

 I studied Mathematics at the University of Hokkaido and Computer Science at the University of Tokyo.

 Feel free to contact me via [GitHub](https://github.com/khei4), [LinkedIn](https://www.linkedin.com/in/kohei-asano-8082881b2/), [X](https://x.com/khei4444).

-### Experiences

 ### Projects